 The community development volunteer work in Gambia include construction and repairs, home repairs, health/HIV/AIDS workshops, youth education, animal rearing, water and sanitation (including well and waterway construction) and project planning and management or other skills that can help us transform this community

-You will experience another culture like never before and really get to know its people.
+You will experience another culture like never before and really get to know its people through our volunteer work in Gambia.
 You will gain new perspectives and insight into the culture and yourself.
 Volunteering in Gambia is an exciting and personally inspiring experience, and you’ll develop memories that will be with you forever.

 Skills required while on any volunteer project in Gambia should be those that can aid you in doing the following: Work with a youth group, care for children and special needs children, women groups, construction, provide medical care services to the people that would otherwise not afford it, teach in a local school, work with a local social organization, help build a house or school classes, coach a sports activities or other games.

-In our volunteer program in Gambia- we are transforming lives through responsible tourism.
+Through our volunteer work in Gambia- we are transforming lives through responsible tourism.
 Go Volunteer Africa supports local initiatives in The Gambia to reduce poverty and protect the environment through educational projects and household income generating activities around the country.

 EXTRAS AND SUPPORT